The 2014 Application Deadline has passed.

 - Other cool surprise swag

-After summer programs are over, CalSO Leaders take a well-earned break and then have the option to work during Welcome Activities and Spring Admit orientation programs (pay is hourly).
+After summer programs are over, CalSO Leaders take a well-earned break and then work during Welcome Week and Spring Admit orientation programs.

 Preliminary screening of CalSO Leader candidates will be based on the application.

-If you have any questions about the application process, please call the CalSO office at 510/642-4970.
+If you have any questions about the application process, please call New Student Services at 510/642-4970.

 How do you get more information?

-In late September through early October there will be a table in Upper Sproul Plaza and in selected residence hall dining commons where you can talk with former CalSO staff and get the inside scoop.
+In late September through early October there will be a table in Upper Sproul Plaza where you can talk with former CalSO staff and get the inside scoop.
 You can also attend an information session.
 If you want, you can call us at 510/642-4970, weekdays and speak with a CalSO staff person or contact us by email: email@example.com.

 If you're chosen to be a CalSO Leader, is it possible to work somewhere else or to attend summer school?